andres-luengo/VisualSynth/README.md

 You can also modify the default values for the frequency, amplitude, and add of the SinOsc nodes by double clicking them with the Edit tool.

+You can pan around by pressing Alt and click + dragging.
+You can also zoom in and out by pressing Alt and using your scroll wheel.

 Once you're ready to hear your SinOsc spaghetti,
 ```
 v.getSynthDef(\mySynth).add;